Marcin Jahn | Dev Notebook

 • Appointment

-An entity should always be in the valid state.
+An entity should always be in the valid state (to uphold its invariants).
 Hence any modification of an entity (or its creation) should contain various guard clauses that make sure the operation can be done.
 For example, before I rename a Patient, I should make sure that the new name is not empty.

 Value Objects

 Identity of Value Objects is based on composition of its values.
 They’re immutable.
+Whenever some part of value object chages, a new object should get created, while the old one gets disposed.
 Value objects may contain methods (without side-effects).
+Value Objects represent things that are not defined in the domain.
+They rather describe/measure/quantify something in the domain somehow.
+Examples include:

 • money